 If no journal entry was ever made for the above, then an adjusting entry is necessary.

-The pro-forma entry for accrued income is:
+The adjusting entry to record an accrued revenue is:

 *Appropriate receivable account such as Accounts Receivable, Rent Receivable, Interest Receivable, etc.